Table of Contents

 - Bedtime dosing for improved sleep and minimized side effects.

-- Factors influencing cannabis dosing: symptom severity, tolerance, lifestyle, gender, and body composition.
+- Symptom severity, tolerance, lifestyle, gender, and body composition.

 - Safety considerations and the importance of healthcare provider monitoring.